basilesportif/docs-runtime/jets.md

 The above diagram shows what data is held by the `dec` gate in `hoon.hoon`.
 It is a gate created by the `++  dec` arm in the `%math` core, so its battery is the `dec` Nock formula, and its payload is `[sample math-core]`.
 It's "parent" can be thought of as the `%math` core.
 When the `%math` core itself is declared, its subject is the core with arm `hoon-version`, and so that becomes its context.

-Note that the `dec` gate's context is `[sample parent-core]`, while the `%math` core's context is simply `parent-core]`.
+Note that the `dec` gate's context is `[sample parent-core]`, while the `%math` core's context is simply `parent-core]`.  `|=` creates a core with a `sample` in the context, but the important thing is that both cores do *have* a parent core--we just need to address it differently for each case.

-**TODO**: write how this makes sure any formulas referred to will be where we expect.
+#### tree.c Registration
-**TODO** write up the basic idea to recur to the top
+In `tree`.c`, any jetted core must declare which core is its parent, and where in the subject to locate it.
+At a broad conceptual level, this means that we can recur backwards through any registered core to see what its parent is expected to be.

-### Specifics
+### Hoon Compilation of Jet Hints
-To implement this concept, Vere currently requires a specific form of hinting in Hoon that compiles to the necessary Nock, and registration of jets when the runtime is compiled.
-Let's look at these in order.
+`tree.c` registration tells Vere which parent cores a given jetted core should have.
+The next thing we need is a way for Hoon jet hints to *also* commit to a parent core.
+This is done (usually) using the `~%` and `%/` runes.

 Hoon hinting is applied to cores (more on why in a bit), and uses the `~%` rune (or `~/` which is sugar for it). `~%` takes as args:
 - a name (e.g. `%dec`)